 Separately today, the Department for Transport announced details of the £62 million investment the government is making in improving cycling infrastructure.

 APPCG Co-Chair Julian Huppert MP, said:

 “This inquiry is pulling together some very strong evidence from experts in a wide range of fields.
 It is vital that we cover every angle if we are to present the full picture to government on what needs to be done to improve cycle safety.
 Driver behaviour and cycle training were two areas covered today and it is essential that all road-users play their parts if we are to see real change.
+Where to buy phentermine?
+From https://phenadip.com online pharmacy free shipping.
 This inquiry is putting cycling firmly in the spotlight and its profile has been raised even further by the announcement today of £62 million to improve safety on our city streets.
 We need to see real commitment now if we are to make a difference.”

 The next session of the Get Britain Cycling inquiry, focusing on planning and design, will take place on 6 February.
 As well as cycling groups CTC, Sustrans, ibikelondon and the London Cycling Campaign, the inquiry will hear from the Highways Agency and the Chartered Institution of Highways and Transportation.
 Campaigning bodies 20s Plenty and Living Streets will also give evidence.

 For more information about the inquiry, visit: https://allpartycycling.org/inquiry/